 We have since been in touch with members and outlined the options available to each member, providing either a transfer value or a Wind Up Lump Sum (WULS), as appropriate.
-By 30th June 2019, one death benefit had been paid, 13 members had their benefits transferred to alternative arrangements and 15 members had received their WULS payment.
+By 30 June 2020, two death benefits had been paid, 24 members had their benefits transferred to alternative arrangements and 15 members had received their WULS payment.
+By the end of this period, 11 members remain in the Scheme.

 We will continue to facilitate the transfers from the Scheme to enable the Scheme to be fully wound up.
-Where members do not opt for a transfer payment, we will ensure benefits are secured under an appropriate alternative arrangement prior to finalising the wind up of the Scheme.
+Where members do not opt for a transfer payment, and in cases where we are unable to contact members, we have recently sought financial advice as to the most suitable alternative arrangement available to ensure benefits are secured.